Hello everyone--I can't believe today is finally here!!!

 - Safavieh Adirondack Rug

-- Dresser (already owned, similar linked here)
+- Dresser (already owned but gave a makeover, similar linked here)

 - BHG Ruched Comforter Set